-I believe it is so important to keep your marriage a priority no matter what.
+It is so important to keep your marriage a priority no matter what.
 Your husband is going to be there even after your kids have moved out, plus having your children watch and observe a healthy marriage gives them security and role models to look up too.
 As a wife I constantly fall short with loving my husband in the way he needs.
 I must frequently remind myself to slow down and think of these five ways I can love my husband even with Baby T taking up a lot of my time.

 Let him know you are thinking about him.

 Isn’t it nice to know that someone is thinking about you?
 They even make a greeting card that says, “Just thinking about you”.
 In a podcast I was listening to recently (Love that Lasts) a wife was telling her friends different ways that she lets her husband know that she is thinking of him.
 She said that she would put a pair of her underwear in his car where he would see them when he went to work in the morning.
 She said she wanted him to know what he was going to get when he got back home.
 I love ideas like this.
 Acts that keep a relationship close but as a new mom they do not take much time.

 Little things I like to do for my husband to let him know I am thinking about him are

 - Send him a photo of myself while he is at work

 - Send him an I love you text